 Another lucrative market that DMOs are in a position to tap for their communities is the conventions and meetings market.
 Large conventions can go anywhere.
 When Florida DMOs land them for their communities, those meetings have a tremendous economic impact, providing revenue for the tourism industry and tax revenue for the state.
-In Orlando, the Orange

-County Convention Center is known as the second largest convention facility in the United States, and attracts more than 1.4 million attendees to more than 200 conventions and events each year.
-According to George Aguel, president of Visit Orlando, "tourism drives the ship in the Orlando region."38
+In Orlando, the Orange County Convention Center is known as the second largest convention facility in the United States, and attracts approximately 1.4 million attendees to 230 conventions and events each year contributing approximately \$2.4 billion to the area's economy each year."

 While Florida is a highly attractive location for these large-scale events, the state has major competition from other states with equally attractive destinations and offerings, such as Nevada, California, Illinois, and New York, all vying for a meeting planner's attention.
 Meeting planners are busy people.
 They are trying to find the best destinations and the best deals.
 And they are trying to decide which destination will attract the most participants.
 Being a peninsula at one corner of the continent, Florida is a long drive or flight from the rest of the country.
 For a meeting planner to say, "Yes, I want to put my meeting in Florida," that meeting planner must believe Florida is the location that is going to attract more attendees than any other, that there is pent-up demand among potential attendees to come to Florida.
-Being successful in this market requires traveling to where national organizations and associations are headquartered: Washington, D.C., New York City, Chicago, and Indianapolis (for trainindustry related organizations), and competing with convention facilities either within those cities or nearby.
+Being successful in this market requires traveling to where national organizations and associations are headquartered: Washington, D.C., New York City, Chicago, and Indianapolis (for train-industry related organizations), and competing with convention facilities either within those cities or nearby.